sanandak/lab-site/content/about.md

 +++

-The Cornell Robotic Personal Assistants Lab is focused on advancing the state of the art in HRI, robotic manipulation, and multi-agent planning and coordination.
+The Robotic Personal Assistants Lab is focused on advancing the state of the art in human-robot interaction, robotic manipulation, automated assembly, and multi-agent planning and coordination.
 We work on projects fusing theoretical advances with empirically assessed implementations.